algolia/react-element-to-jsx-string/README.md

 **options.maxInlineAttributesLineLength: number, default undefined**

-  Provide the max number of characters the render inline with the tag name.
-If the number of characters exceeds this number, then all attributes will be rendered on a separate line.
-The default behavior if this option is undefined is render attributes inline if there is only one, and render attributes on multiple lines if there are more than one attribute on the element.
+  Provide the max number of characters to render inline with the tag name.
+If the number of characters on the line (including spacing and the tag name) exceeds this number, then all attributes will be rendered on a separate line.
+The default value of this option is `undefined`.
+If this option is `undefined` then if there is more than one attribute on an element, they will render on their own line.
 Note: Objects passed as attribute values are always rendered on multiple lines

 ## Environment requirements